KDE/digikam-doc/right_sidebar/sidebar_overview.rst

 .. contents::

 The digiKam main window has a sidebar at the right border providing important information and actions of the selected images.
-This same sidebar is also available in the digiKam Image Editor (except the **Filters** tab).
+This same sidebar is also available in the digiKam Image Editor and the Light Table (except the **Filters** tab).
 It can be displayed by respectively clicking on one of the eight tabs:

     - :ref:`Properties <properties_view>`: File and image properties, key shooting parameters.